Mining industry of the Democratic Republic of the Congo: DRC and Zaire (1960–1997)

-Mass scale looting, 1998
+Mass scale looting (1998)

-During the Second Congo War mass-scale looting of mineral assets by all combatant forces—Congolese, Rwandan, Ugandan and foreign civilians—took place.
-The small artisanal mining operations the fighters were robbing sometimes shut down afterwards and larger foreign businesses reduced operations as well.

 After Rwanda, Uganda, and Burundi's successful 1998 invasion of eastern and southeastern DRC in the Second Congo War (1998-2003), "mass scale looting" took root, according to the United Nations.
 While initial invasion tactics were still being worked out, military commanders were already making business deals with foreign companies for the Congo's vast mineral reserves.
-Between September 1998 and August 1999 stockpiles of minerals, agricultural products, timber, and livestock were illegally confiscated from Congolese businesses, piled onto trucks, and sold as exports from the confiscating countries.

-Rwandan and Ugandan troops forced local businesses to shut their doors by robbing and harassing civilian owners.
+Between September 1998 and August 1999 stockpiles of minerals, agricultural products, timber, and livestock were illegally confiscated from Congolese businesses, piled onto trucks, and sold as exports from the confiscating countries. ↵Rwandan and Ugandan troops forced local businesses to shut their doors by robbing and harassing civilian owners.
 Cars were stolen to such an extent that Uganda showed a 25% increase in automobile ownership in 1999.
-DARA-Forest Company illegally logged then sold Congolese timber on the international market as its own export.

-An American Mineral Fields executive allowed rebels to use his private Learjet in return for a $1 billion mining deal.
+DARA-Forest Company illegally logged then sold Congolese timber on the international market as its own export. ↵An American Mineral Fields executive allowed rebels to use his private Learjet in return for a $1 billion mining deal.
 Global Witness in 2004 described the mining corporations' rush to acquire coltan-rich land in the rebel territory of the DRC as a continuation of the pattern of exploitation in play since the 1885 Conference of Berlin.